cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ~~~

 where `Range3(x) = x^3 - 3x^2 + 2x`.
 This circuit checks that the first `L`
-inputs are in `[0, 2)` and the last `N-L` inputs are in `[0, 3)`.
-The same
+inputs are in the range `[0, 2)` and the last `N-L` inputs are in the range
-circuit can be expressed using a simpler gadget, namely multiplication, but the
+`[0, 3)`.
+The same circuit can be expressed using a simpler gadget, namely
-resulting proof would be longer.
+multiplication, but the resulting proof would be longer.

 Third, rather than interpolate the gadget polynomial at inputs `1`, `2`, ...,
 `j`, ..., where `j` is the `j`-th invocation of the gadget, we use roots of